7 Common Mistakes in Architecture Diagrams

 #7 Missing accompanying explainer text

 Finally, always remember that architecture diagrams can’t explain everything.
-In particular, though great at showing what, diagrams on their own are not good for explaining why.
-Include ample prose alongside your diagrams to both introduce your architecture and highlight critical design choices and why they were made.
+In particular, though great at showing what, diagrams alone are unsuitable for explaining why.
+Include ample prose alongside your diagrams to introduce your architecture and highlight critical design choices and their reasoning.

 Text alongside your diagram is critical for explaining what the diagram itself does not

-Better still, if your tool allows for it, add a walkthrough to your diagram to explain what is happening (and why) at each step.
+Better still, if your tool supports it, add a walkthrough to your diagram to explain what happens (and why) at each step.

 I hope this was helpful!
-Please reach out with your thoughts at billy@ilograph.com or @ilographs on Twitter.
+Please reach out with your thoughts at billy@ilograph.com.
 For more information about Ilograph diagrams, check out the Ilograph homepage or see an example diagram.